oussema-sferi/introduction-to-git/README.md

 1-Who is your favorite super hero?

+cristiano ronaldo

 2-What is one interesting thing about you?

+i am so curious

 3-What animal is your spirit animal?

+lion

 4-What is your favorite food?

+spaghetti

 5-What is your favorite beverage?

+orange juice

 6-What is your favorite national park or landmark?

+disney land

 7-What is your favorite movie?

+casa del papel

 Advanced Content:
 From your fork, make a new branch.
 On the new branch, write a new question and answer under the questions already provided.
 Commit the changes and merge the new branch with the master branch.